FD FeeDeck

 Should I start with marketplace fees or ROAS?

 Start with the layer that feels least reliable.
 If payout is unclear, begin with marketplace, Shopify, or processor fees.
 If payout is already clean but traffic efficiency is the pressure point, move into break-even ROAS.
+If fulfilment and return drag are the issue, use the operations tools first.

 Why not judge profit from revenue alone?